Skip to main content

 Probably the closest to fitting that narrow definition is "Hearts Will Be Broken" a song with the band's rich layered harmonies, and the jangly guitar that gives off "Starry Eyes" vibes.
 It's really very nice, and honestly isn't the best song on the album.
 I keep waffling on what stands out, which is kind of cool.
 Everything here is really tight.
 At the moment the song that strikes my fancy is the very Beatlesque "I Don't Remember Your Name" that really payed homage to the 70's - in the best possible way.
 The song that was pulled for a single however was "Hearts in Her Eyes" a song that is okay for all that but not the best representation of what the band was pulling off on Crashes.

 I've played the album most of the afternoon, and I just came back to the computer to re-read whatever meanderambling nonsense I'd jotted down, and I have to say that those paragraphs about looking for the infamous single thing, is unmitigated gibberish.
 Although I will say that "Hearts in Her Eyes" is the weakest song on the album which is a shame.
-I'm not going to list my favourites ... seriously, the whole album is pretty fantastic, and every time I think I've narrowed it down, something else pops up.
+I'm not going to list my favourites ... as seriously, the whole album is pretty fantastic, and every time I think I've narrowed it down, something else pops up.
+I love albums that keep on giving.

 insert

 Take my word for it, this is wonderful stuff.
-Sadly like so many great things from 1980 that had both feet in the '70s audiences were fickle, and for a couple of years pop felt revitalized and different from everything else that was out there at the time - and then just as quickly something else was in fashion.
+Sadly like so many great albums and for that matter artists from 1980 that had both feet in the '70s - audiences were fickle and the new thing didn't stay new for long.
+Which it too bad as for a couple of years pop felt revitalized and different from everything else that was out there at the time - and then just as quickly something else was in fashion.

 They were the best of times, they were the shortest of times.